vdclab/vdclab-wiki/BioNumbers.md

 title: BioNumbers
 description: In BioNumbers we aim to enable you to find in one minute any useful molecular biology number that can be important for your research.
 published: true
-date: 2020-06-25T13:48:09.604Z
+date: 2020-06-25T13:50:11.649Z
 tags: tool, specialized search, data capture, database
 editor: markdown
 ---

 # BioNumbers

-> In BioNumbers we aim to enable you to find in one minute any useful molecular biology number that can be important for your research.
-BioNumbers currently attracts >3000 visitors a month from over 50 countries.
+> In BioNumbers they aim to enable you to find in one minute any useful molecular biology number that can be important for your research.
 {.is-info}